Dandelion-SEED/Toehold-Switch-Designer/README.md

 <b>Toehold designer</b> was tested on succesfully generating a toehold switch for a hepatitis C sequence.
 The results can be seen [here](http://2017.igem.org/Team:EPFL/Results/Toehold#software).

-# Instalation in only 5 steps
+# Instalation in only 0 steps (None of this will be necessary!)

 1. Install NUPACK from [here](http://nupack.org/downloads)
 2. Install Python from [here](https://www.python.org/downloads/release/python-360/)